reema0814/MSLearnLabs-AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB-05-v2.md

     > Open the **Manage enrollments** blade, click **Individual Enrollments**, click **sensor-thl-1000**.
 Copy the **Primary key and secondary key** values and then paste as noted above.

 ### Task 2: Add the provisioning code

+In this task, you will be adding the code to the dotnet project for provisioning.

 In this task, you will implement the code that provisions the device via DPS and creates a DeviceClient instance that can be used to connect to the IoT Hub.